 The Presto query engine has some limitations compared to Hive at this stage.
-Arm Treasure Data welcomes your feedback and will make improvements based on these.
+Arm Treasure Data welcomes your feedback.

 Column Name Escaping

 When a column name matches the name of a reserved keyword, the name of the columns needs to be quoted.
 While in Hive, as most the SQL-based query languages, the quotation character is the back tick character `, in Presto quoting of a column name is accomplished with the double quote character instead “.
-See the comparison below:
+See the following comparison:

 SELECT `join` FROM mytbl # Hive SELECT "join" FROM mytbl # Presto